argoproj-labs/argocd-autopilot/docs/commands/argocd-autopilot_repo_bootstrap.md

       --revision string                Repository branch, tag or commit hash (defaults to HEAD) -s, --server string                  The address and port of the Kubernetes API server --tls-server-name string         Server name to use for server certificate validation.
 If it is not provided, the hostname used to contact the server is used
-      --git-token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use
+      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use
 ```